 Empowering students to shape their future

-Working with scientists on board, students will learn about ocean health, biodiversity, techniques in marine biology and most importantly, teamwork.
+Students will be encouraged to take initiative, problem-solve and persevere - helping them grow in self-confidence while acquiring new skills.
+Working with scientists, they will learn about ocean health, biodiversity, techniques in marine biology and most importantly, teamwork.
 They will discuss global marine issues, such as plastic pollution and its causes.
-They will no longer be spectators, but will be encouraged to become changemakers.
-The Toftevaag is a perfect platform and opportunity for this change to take place.
-This type of student “activism” is gaining traction throughout the world.
-More and more young people are standing up for their rights as citizens of the planet.
+They will no longer be spectators, but will be encouraged to become Changemakers.

 Documentaries and TV Appearances